Barrel: History

-An Egyptian wall-painting in the tomb of Hesy-Ra, dating to 2600 BC, shows a wooden tub made of staves, bound together with wooden hoops, and used to measure wheat.
+An Egyptian wall-painting in the tomb of Hesy-Ra, dating to 2600 BC, shows a wooden tub used to measure wheat and constructed of staves bound together with wooden hoops.
 Another Egyptian tomb painting dating to 1900 BC shows a cooper and tubs made of staves in use at the grape harvest.
-Palm-wood casks were also reported in use in ancient Babylon.
+Herodotus (c.
+484) allegedly reports the use of "palm-wood casks" in ancient Babylon, but some modern scholarship disputes this interpretation.

 In Europe, buckets and casks dating to 200 BC have been found preserved in the mud of lake villages.
 A lake village near Glastonbury dating to the late Iron Age has yielded one complete tub and a number of wooden staves.